 Your child’s first day of school is a day that you will never forget.
 Once school begins; waking your little one up, bathing, breakfast, dressing up and rushing for school become daily chores.
 Pep talks, gifts, motherly advice and scolding is what you need to push your little one to go to school every single day.
 But it doesn’t end there.
 The most intimidating part of your child’s school life is ‘homework.’
 Yes, your child’s homework soon becomes a part and parcel of your parental responsibilities.
 Coping with your child’s mood swings, tantrums and unwillingness to study is to be faced every single day.
-So the question that’s probably hovering in your mind is ‘How to get the homework done?’
+So the question that’s probably hovering in your mind is ‘How to get the homework done?’ or “Should I help my child with homework?” without doing it to them?

-Tips to get the homework done:
+Tips to get your child’s homework done:

 - Be a mentor, not a helper: It’s important for kids to accept homework as their personal responsibility.
 Just be approachable and accessible whenever they ask for advice.
 Remember constant spoon feeding is like calling for trouble so be a mentor and help your kid help himself.